-Plums are low in calories (46 calories per 100 g) and contain no saturated fats; however, they hold numerous health promoting compounds, minerals, and vitamins.
+Plums are low in calories (46 calories per 100 g) and contain no saturated fats; however, they hold numerous health promoting compounds, anti-oxidants, minerals, and vitamins.

 Certain health benefiting compounds present in the plums such as dietary fiber, sorbitol, and isatin has been known to help regulate smooth functioning of the digestive system, and thereby, help relieve constipation problems.

 Total antioxidant strength of plums measured in terms of ORAC (Oxygen radical absorbance capacity) is 6259 µmol TE/100 g.
 Fresh berries are a moderate source of vitamin C which is also a powerful natural antioxidant.
 Consumption of foods rich in vitamin C helps the body develop resistance against infectious agents, counter inflammation and scavenge harmful free radicals.

 Fresh plums, especially yellow Mirabelle type, are a moderate source of vitamin A and beta-carotene.
 Vitamin A is essential for good eyesight.
 It is also required for maintaining healthy mucusa and skin.
 Consumption of natural fruits rich in vitamin A has found to protect from lung and oral cavity cancers.